veerandev/demo/README.md

 ### Deployment

-Create a AWS EC2 Ubuntu Instance with Python 2.7
+Create a AWS EC2 Ubuntu Instance with Python 2.7, open port 80 for HTTP in the security group.

-1. Create a folder called `demo`.
-2. Copy all the files from the GitHub under the demo folder.
+1. Copy the demo project from GitHub to the Ubuntu instance.
 Note: All the files must be directly under the demo folder.
+2. Navigate to the demo folder.
+Make sure the all the files are properly copied.
+Note: Make sure the 000-default.conf is present.
-3. Go inside the demo folder and run `sudo bash setup.sh` (you must have root access)
+3. Run `sudo bash install_setup.sh` (you must have root access).
+When prompted to create super user for Django.
+Please type yes and provide password.

-python manage.py syncdb
-python manage.py migrate
-python manage.py runserver

-sudo nano /etc/apache2/sites-enabled/000-default.conf
-sudo chown www-data:www-data demo/
+4. Now from your browser go to the public DNS of the Ubuntu instance to access the application.